Interpretable ML Under the Microscope: Performance, Meta-Features, and the Regression-Classification Predictability Gap

+Having established the predictive performance landscape and the role of dataset meta-features, we now shift our focus to the operational properties of the models.
+In IML, predictive accuracy is only one facet of utility; the structural complexity of the resulting model is equally critical.

-Quantifying interpretability is generally architecture-specific, precluding a direct comparison across heterogeneous models (e.g., k-NN versus Symbolic Regression).
-However, within the family of linear models, we can structurally compare interpretability by analyzing the sparsity of the resulting equations.
-To quantify this sparsity, we apply a numerical threshold, treating any coefficient with an absolute value below $10^{-6}$ as zero.
-Figure \ref{fig:lin_lasso} illustrates the distribution of the remaining non-zero coefficients, showing that LASSO effectively minimizes model complexity compared to standard Linear Regression.
-In contrast, PR+LASSO exhibits a marked increase in the number of terms due to the expansion of the feature space.
+Quantifying interpretability is inherently architecture-specific, precluding a direct, one-to-one comparison across heterogeneous models (e.g., k-NN versus Symbolic Regression).
+However, by examining models within the same structural families, we can objectively assess their relative complexities.

+Within the family of linear models, interpretability can be mathematically approximated by analyzing the sparsity of the resulting equations.
+To quantify this, we apply a numerical threshold, treating any coefficient with an absolute value below $10^{-6}$ as zero.
+Figure \ref{fig:lin_lasso} illustrates the distribution of the remaining non-zero coefficients.
+The results demonstrate that LASSO effectively minimizes model complexity compared to standard Linear Regression.
+Conversely, PR+LASSO exhibits a marked increase in the number of terms due to the polynomial expansion of the feature space.
 Beyond the sheer number of terms, the inclusion of higher-order transformations and interaction effects makes Polynomial Regression inherently less transparent than purely linear models.
-At the same time, this added structural complexity enables the model to represent non-linear relationships that are fundamentally inaccessible to linear formulations.
-Therefore, PR+LASSO exemplifies a clear performance–interpretability trade-off: increased expressive power can yield improved predictive accuracy, but results in symbolic representations that are more elaborate and require greater effort to interpret.
+Nevertheless, this added structural complexity allows the model to capture non-linear relationships that strict linear formulations cannot fundamentally represent.
+PR+LASSO thus exemplifies a clear performance-interpretability trade-off: increased expressive power can yield improved predictive accuracy but generates elaborate symbolic representations that require significantly greater effort to interpret.